 The main aspects of Uzbek customs and border control are broken down below.

-Historically, you were given a customs form upon entering Uzbekistan which required that you specified everything that you were carrying, any medicines, and a declaration of the exact amount of currency.
+Historically, you were given a customs form upon entering Uzbekistan which required that you specified everything that you were carrying.
+You had to declare any medicines that you had with you and sign a declaration of the exact amount of currency you had.
 This was then checked with a fine tooth comb when you exited the country to ensure that nothing was amiss.

 Carrying Medicines into Uzbekistan